International branch campus: Cross-Border Education Research Team

 The Cross-Border Education Research Team (C-BERT) was founded in 2010 by Professors Jason Lane and Kevin Kinser, then at the State University of New York at Albany, to track and study the development of international branch campuses.
 C-BERT maintains a publicly accessible list of IBCs operating around the world, using the definition:

 An entity that is owned, at least in part, by a foreign higher education provider; operated in the name of the foreign education provider; and provides an entire academic program, substantially on site, leading to a degree awarded by the foreign education provider.

-The largest 'exporter' countries on the C-BERT listing, as of March 2023, are the United States (84 campuses), the United Kingdom (46), Russia (39), France (38) and Australia (20), while the largest 'importer' countries are China (47 campuses), United Arab Emirates (30), Singapore (16), Malaysia (15) and Qatar (11).
-The list contains a total of 333 active campuses.
+The largest 'exporter' countries on the C-BERT listing, as of June 2026, are the United States (99 campuses), the United Kingdom (53), Russia (41), France (39) and Australia (24), while the largest 'importer' countries are China (51 campuses), United Arab Emirates (39), Uzbekistan (17), Malaysia (16) and Singapore (16).
+The list contains a total of 384 active campuses.